 There is no denying that it is for show.
+This is not how the majority of North Koreans live.
 The city gleamed with new and pristine buildings, built in the grand imposing communist style façade of dominance, modern progression and increasing wealth; statues so immense that their towering presence automatically created an air of intensity; artistic propaganda posters you can’t miss and shop fronts we too often take for granted when at home but which were, in fact, empty.
 Or they happened “to be closed” that day, of course.

 Therefore, I’m not denying the existence of this, because there’s proof from defectors and undercover reporters, but in Pyongyang, it is not on the scale we are told about, because the set up is very different.
 A city with absolutely no electricity and a mass of starved, brainwashed people makes for a great news article, doesn’t it?
-This is the showpiece city, although extreme poverty does exist throughout the country, as footage shows, and which you don’t get to see a lot of.
+This is the showpiece city, although extreme poverty does exist throughout the country, as footage shows, and which you strategically don’t see.

 When we drove out of the city we did pass shanty type towns with run-down buildings.
 It wasn’t pretty and people looked less affluent.
 This was a real glimpse into how some of the population live outside of the capital, and was the more shocking side to travel here.
 Construction was taking place everywhere, and we still wondered why many people were wandering around aimlessly, or living in semi-completed buildings.
 I’ve also seen similar neighbourhoods in China and other parts of Asia, where buildings are left to rot rather than being maintained and where wealth distribution is unbalanced.
 I wouldn’t say this housing is unique to North Korea, and proved the existence of the same underbelly of poverty (although from news investigations we know deep down it’s far worse than what we see from a quick glance out of a bus window).